doorkeeper-gem/doorkeeper/README.md

 ### Applications list

-By default, the applications list (`/oauth/applications`) is publicly available.
+By default, the applications list (`/oauth/applications`) is publicly available (before 5.0 release).
+Starting from Doorkeeper 5.0 it returns 403 Forbidden if `admin_authenticator` option is not configured by developers.

-To protect the endpoint you should uncomment these lines:
+To change the protection rules of this endpoint you should uncomment these lines:

 ```ruby
 # config/initializers/doorkeeper.rb